MakotoE/aws-academy-notes/notes.md

 - CDN service
 - Edge location: Serves the most popular content and is closest to users
 - Regional edge cache: Serves less popular content and is further away

-After completing this module, you should be able to:
-Provide an overview of different AWS compute services in the cloud Demonstrate why to use Amazon Elastic Compute Cloud (Amazon EC2) Identify the functionality in the EC2 console
-Perform basic functions in EC2 to build a virtual computing environment Identify EC2 cost optimization elements
-Demonstrate when to use AWS Elastic Beanstalk Demonstrate when to use AWS Lambda
-Identify how to run containerized applications in a cluster of managed servers

 # Amazon EC2
 - Secure, resizable, on-demand virtual machines